Healthdirect Free Australian health advice you can count on.

 What are the symptoms of anorexia nervosa?

-A BMI of less than 18.5 is considered underweight.
-But being very thin is not the only sign of anorexia.
-There are also other signs that a person may have anorexia nervosa.
+Being very thin is not the only sign of anorexia nervosa.
+There are other signs that you may have with anorexia nervosa.

 Physical signs